 - 1. The student will be evaluated for each clinical rotation. - 2.
 Only one grade will be applied per clinical rotation.
 The Office of Clinical Affairs is responsible for the verification of all clinical rotation grades. - 3.
 The evaluation is intended to measure the student in comparison to others at the same level of education. - 4.
-The "KYCOM Student Assessment Form" for in-person clinical rotations measures: - a.
+The "KYCOM Student Rotation Assessment Form" for in-person clinical rotations measures: - a.
 Mastery of Osteopathic Philosophy and Application of Manipulative Medicine - b.
 Medical Knowledge - c.
 Patient Care - d.
 Interpersonal and Communication Skills - e.
 Professionalism - f.
 Application of Practice Based Learning Skills - g.
 Application of Systems Approach to Medicine - 5.
 For non-in-person clinical experiences measures: - a.
 Completion of all assigned readings - b.
 Completion of all quizzes - c.
 Completion of all assigned Aquifer cases - d.
 Completion of at least 3 unique/original board type questions for each assigned reading, with documentation - e.
-Any acts of plagiarism - f.
-Any acts of unprofessional behavior - 6.
+Any acts of plagiarism or unprofessional behavior will not be tolerated. - 6.
 Specific documentation of a failing grade should accompany the evaluation. - 7.
 At the midpoint of the clinical rotation, a student-preceptor conference should take place to indicate the level of student performance.
 A discussion as to the areas of strength and weakness should be discussed at that time. - 8.
-The Office of Clinical Affairs will refer a failing grade to the Promotions and Matriculation Committee for further action or remediation. - 9.
-Clinical grades may be reported as numeric scores or Pass/Fail as outlined in the course syllabus.
+The Office of Clinical Affairs will refer a failing grade to the Academic Progress Committee for further action or remediation.
+Failure of more than two clinical rotations is grounds for dismissal. - 9.
+Clinical grades may be reported as numeric scores, or Pass/Fail as outlined in the course syllabus.